-Many people think psychics keep it vague and thus only appear to know .
-If they say “you are unhappy”, it takes advantage of the fact that many people are unhappy and people seeking answers are more likely to be unhappy at the moment.
-Or, they give stale predictions such as “This is not your soul mate”, or “You will have big changes”.
+Many people think psychics keep it vague and thus only appear to know how things will play out.
+If they say “you are unhappy”, it takes advantage of the fact that many people are unhappy, and people seeking answers are more likely to be unhappy at the moment.
+Also, they give stale predictions such as “This is not your soul mate”, or “You will have big changes”.
 Sweeping statements that are obvious can be signs of fraud.
-I don’t dispute that some psychics and tarot card readers are frauds, and are purposefully vague due to lack of ability.
-But, the fact is, I also have seen too many excellent psychics to dismiss the whole thing outright.
+I don’t dispute that some psychics and tarot card readers are frauds, and are purposefully vague due to lack of ability but, the fact is, I also have seen too many excellent psychics to dismiss the whole thing outright.
 The more I dig and study, the more obvious it is to me that this is, in fact, all very real.
 I have some theories that I would like to share, and I would love to hear thoughtful responses or critiques.
 I am a student and eternally testing the waters when it comes to anything I think I know.

 First, my theory on psychic ability is simple.
 Everyone can see into the future, but as we look further out, the accuracy goes down.
-I would bet that you could tell me in great detail what is going to happen in an hour or tomorrow- what you will do and interactions with certain people, or reactions you’ll get.
-You can predict with extremely high accuracy what will happen even weeks from now, big decisions, outcomes etc. This is similar to being able to look up and literally see down the road.
-You can see where you are headed, you can see if its a clear path or if you have to turn off, stop at a light, or go around something.
+I would bet that you could tell me in great detail what is going to happen in an hour or tomorrow: what you will do, interactions with certain people, or reactions you’ll get.
+You can predict with extremely high accuracy what will happen even weeks from now, big decisions, outcomes that have been building.
+This is similar to being able to look up and literally see down the road.
+You can see where you are headed, you can see if it’s a clear path (or whether you have to turn off, stop at a light, or go around something).
 Some people have better vision and can see possible potholes or obstacles further than others.
 Other people have tools, like glasses, or binoculars, maps or gps, and they can see with even more clarity.
 Some people have a mix of both.

 Tarot Cards: A Language, A Tool.